preservim/vim-pencil/README.markdown

 _pencil_ will attempt to detect it.

 It will first look for a `textwidth` (or `tw`) specified in a modeline.
-Failing that, _pencil_ will then sample lines from the start of the file.
+Failing that, _pencil_ will then sample lines from the start of the buffer.

 #### Detect via modeline